Frequently Asked Questions (FAQ)

 The on-line application is available August 1 through November 1 each year.
 Applicants are advised to submit their applications in late September to ensure the supporting documentation are matched to your files by the November 1 deadline.

 What is NursingCAS?

 NursingCAS is a central application system for Nursing.
 This service allows applicants to provide necessary application materials (references, transcripts and resume) to a centralized repository, thus making it easier for the applicant to manage their application.

-Nursing CAS requires applicants enter all college course work into the application.
-Please make sure you have copies of all your transcripts on hand before starting the process.
+Nursing CAS requires applicants enter the prerequisite course work into the application.
+Please make sure you have copies of your transcripts on hand before starting the process.